Axway/streams-open-docs/content/en/docs/install/_index.md

 Once your choice is made, we recommend you stick to it so that the [helm chart upgrade](/docs/install/upgrade/) is easier.

+## General Conditions for License/Subscription

+The Axway Products and/or Services shall be governed exclusively by the applicable General Terms and Conditions, located at [https://www.axway.com/en/legal/contract-documents](https://www.axway.com/en/legal/contract-documents).

+To accept them, you have to set the helm value `acceptGeneralConditions` to `yes` and proceed with the installation.

 ## Kubernetes namespace

 We recommend you deploy Streams components inside a dedicated namespace.
 To create a namespace, run the following command: